SUNET/edusign-app/API.md

 - `api_key`: Secret shared between the API and the client app.
 - `personal_data.idp`: entityID of the SAML IdP that the user will use to sign the document.
-- `personal_data.eppn`: eduPersonPrincipalName of the signing party in the chosen IdP, provided in the AttributeStatement in the SAML authentication assertion.
-It will be required to coincide with the attribute value in the SAML authn assertion for the signature.
 - `personal_data.display_name`: displayName of the signing party in the IdP, provided in the AttributeStatement in the SAML authentication assertion.
 It will be required to coincide with the attribute value in the SAML authn assertion for the signature.
 - `personal_data.mail`: List of emails known to be controlled by the signing party.
 Used for communication with them.
 - `personal_data.authn_context`: Authentication context class in the SAML authn assertion issued by the chosen IdP for the signing party.
 It will be required to be the same as the one in the authn assertion for the signature.